YSPlop/portfolio-v2/public/blogs/devops-challenge-1/index.md

 # Set Up a Web App in the Cloud

 ## Introduction

+> Credit to nextwork.org for assisting with instructions and content

 This project is Day ONE of a seven day DevOps Challenge!
 In this project, we're going to set up the foundations of a CI/CD pipeline by creating a web app from scratch.
 We'll need to launch an EC2 instance and connect to the instance using VSCode to generate a web app inside.

 ### Key tools and concepts